-An Islanders Kind of Day
+A New York Islanders Kind of Day

-The New York Islanders ruled the NHL during the first half of the 1980s with four-straight Stanley Cup championships and a fifth appearance in the Final.
+The Islanders ruled the NHL during the first half of the 1980s with four-straight Stanley Cup championships and a fifth appearance in the Final.
 With that being said, mid-May is a very good time for Islanders’ memories.

-On May 17, 1980, Hall of Fame defenseman Denis Potvin scored twice and added two assists as the Islanders beat the visiting Philadelphia Flyers 6-2, in Game 3 of the Stanley Cup Finals.
+On May 17, 1980, Hall of Fame defenseman Denis Potvin scored twice and added two assists as the Islanders beat the visiting Philadelphia Flyers 6-2 in Game 3 of the Stanley Cup Finals.
 The win gave them a 2-1 lead in a series they eventually won in six games.

-A year later, Butch Goring scored three times to lead a 7-5 comeback victory over the Minnesota North Stars, in Game 3 of the Stanley Cup Final.
+A year later, Butch Goring scored three times to lead a 7-5 comeback victory over the Minnesota North Stars in Game 3 of the Stanley Cup Final.
 Goring becomes the first player in NHL history to score a playoff hat trick with two different teams.

 The Islanders took their place among the greatest dynasties in league history on May 17, 1983.
 They beat the Edmonton Oilers 4-2 to complete a four-game sweep and win their fourth Stanley Cup in as many years.
-Bryan Trottier, John Tonelli and Mike Bossy all scored within a 97-second span of the first period to take early control of the game.
+Bryan Trottier, John Tonelli, and Mike Bossy all scored within a 97-second span of the first period to take early control of the game.
 Bossy’s goal would stand up to be the game-winner, making him the first player since Jack Darragh in 1921 to score the Cup-winning goal in back-to-back playoffs.

-Gretzky became the first player in NHL history to score 200 career playoff points on May 17.
-1987.
+Gretzky became the first player in NHL history to score 200 career playoff points on May 17, 1987.
 He hits the milestone with a goal and an assist in the Oilers’ 4-2 victory over the Philadelphia Flyers in Game 1 of the Stanley Cup Final.
-Four more players have since scored at least 200 playoff points, but Gretzky steal has the all-time record with 382.
+Four more players have since scored at least 200 playoff points, but Gretzky still has the all-time record with 382.
 He is the only player to hit the 300-point plateau.

 A Day of Records

-Mike Richter was only tested with 16 shots, on May 17, 1994, in the Rangers’ 4-0 win versus the New Jersey Devils, in Game 2 of the Eastern Conference Final.
+Mike Richter was only tested with 16 shots on May 17, 1994, in the Rangers’ 4-0 win versus the New Jersey Devils in Game 2 of the Eastern Conference Final.
 The shutout was his fourth of the 1994 postseason, tying a league record shared by six other goaltenders, including Dryden and Bernie Parent.

-On May 17, 1995, Doug Gilmour picked up two second period assists to pass Dave Keon as the Toronto Maple Leafs’ all-time leading playoff scorer, breaking the old record of 67 points.
-The pair of helpers came in a 5-4 overtime win over the Chicago Blackhawks, in Game 6 of the Western Conference Quarterfinals.
+On May 17, 1995, Doug Gilmour picked up two second-period assists to pass Dave Keon as the Toronto Maple Leafs’ all-time leading playoff scorer, breaking the old record of 67 points.
+The pair of helpers came in a 5-4 overtime win over the Chicago Blackhawks in Game 6 of the Western Conference Quarterfinals.
 He still holds the franchise record with 77 career playoff points in Toronto.

 Odds & Ends

-On May 17, 1992, Jaromir Jagr scored the winning goal in overtime to lead the Penguins to a 4-3 win over the visiting Bruins, in Game 1 of the Wales Conference Final.
+On May 17, 1992, Jaromir Jagr scored the winning goal in overtime to lead the Penguins to a 4-3 win over the visiting Bruins in Game 1 of the Wales Conference Final.
 It was the third-straight game of the postseason in which Jagr scored the game-winning goal.

-Later that evening, Craig Janney scored two unassisted goals in the second period to lead the San Jose Sharks to a 5-3 win over the visiting Calgary Flames, in Game 6 of the Western Conference Quarterfinals.
+Later that evening, Craig Janney scored two unassisted goals in the second period to lead the San Jose Sharks to a 5-3 win over the visiting Calgary Flames in Game 6 of the Western Conference Quarterfinals.
 The Sharks won Game 7, two nights later, in double overtime.

-Mike Modano scored in overtime, on May 17, 1999, and Brett Hull picked up two assists as the Dallas Stars eliminated the St. Louis Blues, in Game 6 of the Western Conference Semifinals.
+Mike Modano scored in overtime on May 17, 1999, and Brett Hull picked up two assists as the Dallas Stars eliminated the St. Louis Blues in Game 6 of the Western Conference Semifinals.
 The Stars advanced to face the Colorado Avalanche in the Western Conference Final, on their way to the first and only Stanley Cup title in franchise history.

 On May 17, 2001, Martin Brodeur played in his 100th career playoff game for the Devils.
-He earned his 11th career shutout in a 3-0 blanking of the Penguins, in Game 3 of the Eastern Conference Final.
+He earned his 11th career shutout in a 3-0 blanking of the Penguins in Game 3 of the Eastern Conference Final.
 Brian Rafalski was the offensive hero with a goal and an assist in the first period.

 Happy Birthday to You